What’s On: Guide to Christmas markets this festive season

 Kids can give pottery a go and make their own Christmas ornament with the help of the Halswell Pottery Group at their Christmas market.

-The market is open 10am to 3pm on 9 Candys Road and will have a large range of handmade ceramics from local artists to purchase to make perfect presents for Christmas.
+The market is open 10am to 3pm on 9 Candys Rd and will have a large range of handmade ceramics from local artists to purchase to make perfect presents for Christmas.

 A Christmas choir and brass band will light up the Cathedral Junction Christmas Market, with 30 local artists and vendors on display with a range of Christmas goodies available to purchase.

-The market is open from 11am to 3pm on Worcester Street in central Christchurch and will have face painting, handmade jewellery, candles, home decor and heaps more.
+The market is open from 11am to 3pm on Worcester St in central Christchurch and will have face painting, handmade jewellery, candles, home decor and heaps more.

-A late night market will take over The Tannery on Thursday 15 December, open from 10am till 9pm.
+A late night market will take over The Tannery on Thursday, December 15, open from 10am to 9pm.

-The Tannery have 19 stall holders confirmed for the day including festive favourites, The Gingerbread Company, Christmas in a Jar, and Jackelope Treasures.
-Live music and entertainment is also yet to be confirmed.
+The Tannery has 19 stallholders confirmed for the day including festive favourites The Gingerbread Company, Christmas in a Jar, and Jackelope Treasures.
+Live music and entertainment has yet to be confirmed.

-The event is open from 5pm till 8pm with food trucks and stalls offering plant based treats and gifts, with live music to keep you entertained whilst browsing.
+The event is open from 5pm to 8pm on December 17, with food trucks and stalls offering plant-based treats and gifts, with live music to keep you entertained while browsing.

-The iconic Riccarton House farmers market will be hosting a Christmas themed market day to make for perfect present shopping.
+The iconic Riccarton House Farmers Market will host a Christmas themed market day to make for perfect present shopping.

-The market is open from 9am till 1pm at the ever so popular Riccarton House and Bush on Kahu Road.
+The market is open from 9am till 1pm at the popular Riccarton House and Bush on Kahu Rd.

-Every Friday the market is open in all weather from 9am till 12.30 offering fresh produce and products in the Ohoka Domain.
+Every Friday the market is open in all weather from 9am till 12.30pm, offering fresh produce and products at the Ohoka Domain.
 The Christmas specials are sure to see the best Christmas mince tarts and other treats up for grabs.